Nature lovers will appreciate how the vibrant life teeming at Brooks Estate where orange butterflies rest on purple lavendar blossoms.

 Afternoon:

 After lunch, take a scenic drive through the valley.
 Stop at various viewpoints to capture the beauty of the rolling hills and expansive vineyards.
+The backroads here are ideal for photographers and offer many peaceful pullouts.
 Visit another internationally renowned Oregon winery for additional tastings and to soak in more breathtaking vistas.

 Evening: